 Diablo Immortal trailers

-Two trailers have been revealed for Diablo Immortal – one a relatively extensive look at gameplay, the other a cinematic focussing on the story.
-Feast your eyes on both below:
+Two trailers were revealed for Diablo Immortal during Blizzcon 2018 – one a relatively extensive look at gameplay, the other a cinematic focusing on the story.

-Diablo Immortal gameplay and story
+Diablo immortal gameplay and story

 It may be a mobile game, but for the most part this is going to be the same Diablo you already know and love, albeit with controls designed to make the most out of a phone touchscreen rather than a mouse or controller.

 The likes of Tyrael, Malthael, and Leah and Deckard Cain will all feature in the story, as will the demon hunters Valla and Josen who appeared in Blizzard’s Heroes of the Storm.
 In terms of foes, expect appearances from Diablo’s buddy Baal and Skarn, the Herald of Terror.
 Story beats will be dished out via non-playable characters, with additional storylines landing through updates to the game.

 Abilities will be able to be combined to make cross class co-operative play more exciting.
 A Wizard for instance will be able to freeze a foe with ice crystals before firing a beam called the Ray of Frost into the crystal.
 When used individually, the Ray of Frost and ice crystals can only take down one baddie, but if the ray is fired at the crystal, it fragments the beam so it can hit multiple enemies.

 Projectile and melee attacks will also be more clearly directional now—many attacks will include a a directional cone within which to fire them off, which will likely be handy when attempting to trigger the combo moves described earlier.

 There also seems to be a greater emphasis on environmental and platforming obstacles in Diablo Immortal.
 The gameplay clip showed levels in which players had to abseil down a chasm while battling the forces of darkness, and another where they travelled along what appeared to be a river in a raft, taking on baddies along for the ride.

-Reception and controversy
+Diablo Immortal reception and controversy

 Diablo Immortal’s announcement was met with, at best, a mixed reception.
 It’s been several years since Blizzard released a mainline Diablo game, and so the trailer seemed a tease for those expecting a full PC or console release.
 As such, the backlash was immediate, with some accusing Blizzard of cashing in on fans’ goodwill, and that the game was merely a reskin of co-developers NetEase’s previous mobile ARPG titles.